wordshaker/jesswhite_4/_posts/2020-09-20-hacktober-post.md

 #### Fork the repository

-<a href="https://guides.github.com/activities/forking/" target="_blank">Fork the repository</a> and clone it locally. <a href="https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork" target="_blank">Configure your remote fork to have the original projects main branch as it's upstream.</a> If you regularly pull in changes from this remote "upstream" repository, your fork will remain up to date, reducing the chance of later complex merge conflicts.
+<a href="https://guides.github.com/activities/forking/" rel="noreferrer" target="_blank">Fork the repository</a> and clone it locally. <a href="https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork" rel="noreferrer" target="_blank">Configure your remote fork to have the original projects main branch as it's upstream.</a> If you regularly pull in changes from this remote "upstream" repository, your fork will remain up to date, reducing the chance of later complex merge conflicts.

 #### Create a branch